patrickbucher/learning-clojure/getting-clojure.md

 `gen/string-alphanumeric` generates an endless stream of alphanumeric strings (including empty ones), `gen/sample` takes a sample of that stream.
-In order to test the functions for the employee data base, the constrained generators for the following map keywords are needed:
+In order to test the functions for the employee database, the constrained generators for the following map keywords are needed:

 - `:name`: alphanumeric, non-empty